puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_node_definitions.markdown

 Location
 -----

-Node definitions should go in [the site manifest (site.pp)][sitepp].
+Node definitions should go in [the main manifest (site.pp)][sitepp].
+The main manifest can be a single file, or a directory containing many files.

-In earlier versions of Puppet, you could import manifests into site.pp.
-However, the `import` keyword is deprecated in Puppet 3.6 and will be removed completely in Puppet 4.
-Please see [Language: Importing Manifests][import] for deprecation details and alternative solutions.

-> Node statements should never be put in [modules][].
-The behavior of a node statement in an autoloaded manifest is undefined.

 Syntax
 -----